pmgl/starblast-modding/README.md

 ### Common problems and how to fix them
 #### Black screen issue
-In most cases you're getting a black screen after loading your mod cause of bad ship tree.
+In most cases, you're getting a black screen after loading your mod due to a bad ship tree.

 Follow these rules to avoid it: